-Before they cross the commencement stage this May, six Concordia students are attempting to leave a legacy that will impact the future of CUW’s sonography program in a big way for years to come.
+Before they cross the commencement stage this May, six Concordia students have left a legacy that will impact the future of CUW’s sonography program in a big way for years to come.

-Senior sonography students Hope Rehlinger, Deb Gibbs, Haley Jorgensen, Bridget Ebert, Anna Depies, and Claire Neumayer have taken it upon themselves to enter a Facebook contest to win an ultrasound machine on behalf of the university.
+Senior sonography students Hope Rehlinger, Deb Gibbs, Haley Jorgensen, Bridget Ebert, Anna Depies, and Claire Neumayer took it upon themselves to enter a Facebook contest to win an ultrasound machine on behalf of the university.
 The ultrasound machine is estimated to cost upwards of $30,000.

 Put on by Tenvision Ultrasound, the contest invited sonography programs nationwide to submit a photo that demonstrates their need for an upgraded machine.
-At the end of a two-week period, whichever school has the most “likes” wins the prize.
+At the end of a two-week period, Concordia had the most “likes” to win.

-Click on the image below and “like” the post on Tenvision Ultrasound’s Facebook page to help Concordia win an ultrasound machine.
+Below is the image of the post on Tenvision Ultrasound’s Facebook page that helped Concordia win an ultrasound machine.

-Concordia is the only program in Wisconsin in consideration for one of the “Cadillacs” of ultrasound machines.
-CUW beat out 25 initial entries to advance to the final judging round.
+Concordia is the only program in Wisconsin that was in consideration for one of the “Cadillacs” of ultrasound machines.

 “Just like cars, there are different levels of ultrasound machines,” said Program Director Lisa Reimer, MS, RDMS, RVT, RT(R).
 “Concordia currently has three ultrasound machines on campus, but the one that TenVision is giving away would be comparable to like a luxury brand vehicle.
 As we look to grow our relatively young program, it’s really vital that we not only have more equipment and resources for students, but that we have a selection of technology to prepare them for a variety of workplace environments.”